WHY STUDY GERMAN?

 Studying German provides far greater benefits than the knowledge of a new language.
 Your studies will drastically improve your employment opportunities, whether you plan to pursue a career in international business, chemistry, art history, engineering or numerous other fields.

 There are many other reasons to pursue studies in German:

-ease as both languages share a common history.
+- English native speakers can master German with relative ease, as both languages share a common history.

-Furthermore: if you like to plan ahead you should know that many academic graduate programs require or recommend German.
+- Many academic graduate programs require or recommend German.

 - Germany is the world's largest exporter.
 In Colorado, Germany consistently ranks as the state's third largest export destination.

 - German is the second-most commonly used scientific language.

 - In many regions, including Colorado, Germans account for a large percentage of tourists.